-Multi-talented singer-songwriter-producer Cehryl is set to appear with a full band at Clockenflap’s day-long mini-festival in the heart of the city this Saturday.
+Multi-talented singer-songwriter-producer Cehryl is set to appear at next month’s sold-out Clockenflap Festival.
 The Hong Kong-born singer holds a unique place in the local music scene with her dreamy, reflective, genre-bending beats.
-The 25-year-old moved back home in 2019 after studying music and performing in the US.
-Following the recent release of her album Time Machine, HKFP catches up with Cehryl about performing in the Covid era, and whether Hong Kong is still a hospitable place for young creatives.
+She moved back home in 2019 after studying music and performing in the US.
+Following the recent release of her album Time Machine, HKFP reshares our 2021 interview with Cehryl about performing in the Covid era, and whether Hong Kong is still a hospitable place for young creatives.

 Your tours were halted due to Covid – how does it feel to be performing again?
 Do you find the audience are even more hungry to finally see live music?